 - Human Rights

 - Leaves of Absence

 - Pensions and Benefits

-- Unfair Competition and Trade Secrets, Non-solicitation Agreements and Restrictive Covenants
+- Restrictive Covenants including Unfair Competition and Trade Secrets, Non-disclosure Agreements, and Non-solicitation Agreements.

 - More for employment law for employees and more for employment law for employers.

 In summary, employment law is the law of every legal issue related to the workplace and the "master-servant" relationship.
 For a primer, read our new article about workplace law in Ontario.